List of Call the Midwife characters: Phyllis Crane

 Phyllis is a veteran nurse who also arrives at Nonnatus House in mid-1960.
 A neat and forthright woman, Phyllis is viewed at first as somewhat snobby; she is vegetarian and is not scared to put her ideas forward to improve Nonnatus House.
-She confides in Vaughan Seller, the father of a terminated baby, that she was born an illegitimate child, and confides to former street walker Roseanne Dawley that her mother too was a prostitute.
+She confides in Vaughan Sellars, the father of a terminated baby, that she was born an illegitimate child, and confides to former street walker Roseanne Dawley that her mother too was a prostitute.
 In Series 5, it is seen that she has formed more of a relationship with Barbara and has taken quite a high role in Nonnatus House.
 Having discovered Patsy and Delia's relationship, she is supportive of heartbroken Delia when Patsy sails to Hong Kong to care for her dying father.

 She is also very close to her roommate, Barbara, and serves as something of a surrogate mother figure to her much younger colleague.
 In the Series 6, after her return from Africa, Sister Julienne becomes deputy sister-in-charge to Sister Ursula, meaning Phyllis is demoted to Nursing Sister.
 When Sister Ursula leaves, Phyllis is reinstated as deputy sister–in–charge again.

+Following Patsy's departure, she took over as a leader of the local Wolf Cub Scouts.

 Driving back from a successful delivery, Phyllis knocks over one of the family's other children with her car and is left devastated by the possible consequences.
 She faces suspension by the Central Midwives Board, over her actions and is told by Sister Julienne to focus on the administrative duties.
 However, the family ask Sergeant Noakes to drop the case.

 When Shelagh is unwell and goes on maternity leave, it is expected she will take over as acting sister-in-charge of the surgery.

-Following Patsy's departure she took over as a leader of the local Wolf Cub Scouts.
+Also in series 6, Phyllis is Barbara's bridesmaid.

 In Series 7, Phyllis nearly dies after a fire destroys a local shop.